 Note 12 – Segment Reporting

-The Company has two reportable segments.
-The legacy segment focuses on the previous endeavors of TNF Pharmaceuticals, Inc. This business segment operates in the clinical-stage pharmaceutical space and is specifically focused on Isomyosamine (formerly MYMD-1).
-The second and primary segment is focused on the development and eventual application of quantum computing technology, both for cryptocurrency applications and beyond.
-The Company’s chief operating decision maker (“CODM”), who is responsible for evaluating financial performance and allocating resources, is the Executive Chairman of the Board.
-The accounting policies of the duel segments are the same as those described in the summary of significant accounting policies.
+The Company has one reportable segment focused on Isomyosamine (formerly MYMD-1).
+The Company’s chief operating decision maker (“CODM”), who is responsible for evaluating financial performance and allocating resourses, is the President and Chief Medical Officer.
+The accounting policies of the single segment are the same as those described in the summary of significant accounting policies.
 The CODM does not use assets to assess the segment.
-The CODM assesses performance for each segment and decides how to allocate resources based on net operating loss excluding stock-based compensation and warrant issuance expenses.
+The CODM assesses performance for the single segment and decides how to allocate resources based on net operating loss excluding stock-based compensation and warrant issuance expenses.
 The CODM uses a non-GAAP measure, net of operating loss excluding stock-based compensation and warrant issuance expenses, as the primary measure of operating performance and to monitor the Company’s cash burn and adherence to budget.

-To date, the Company has not generated any product revenues and has incurred losses and negative cash flows from operations since inception.
+To date, the Company has not generated any product revenue and has incurred losses and negative cash flows from operations since inception.

-The following table presents certain financial data for the Company’s two reportable segments and a reconciliation to the Company’s consolidated net loss.
+The following table presents certain financial data for the Company’s reportable segment and a reconciliation to the Company’s consolidated net loss.

 Operating Expenses